silx-kit/fabio/doc/source/getting_started.rst

 new version of Python); this change of version will affect some internals FabIO as string and file handling have been altered.
-This change is already ongoing as many parts of native code in C have already been translated into Cython {cython}to smoothe the transition, since Cython generates code compatible with Python3.
+This change is already ongoing as many parts of native code in C have already been translated into Cython to smoothe the transition, since Cython generates code compatible with Python3.
 This also makes it easier to retain backwards compatibility with the earlier Python versions.